mriot/gw2-no-recall-mech/README.md

 > Tip: You can create a shortcut to the program and add the command line argument to the target field.
 > Like this: `"C:\path\to\NoRecallMech.exe" --hotkey=f4`

+## Limitations

+- Only works on Windows (key suppression)
+- Only works with the Mechanist elite spec

 ## FAQ

 ### How does it work?
 Is it safe?